Nubia: Christian Nubia

-Around 350 AD, the area was invaded by the Kingdom of Aksum and the Meroitic kingdom collapsed.
+Around 350 AD, the area was invaded by the Kingdom of Aksum, and the Meroitic kingdom collapsed.
 Three smaller Christian kingdoms replaced it: the northernmost was Nobatia (capital Pachoras; now modern-day Faras, Egypt) between the first and second cataract of the Nile River; in the middle was Makuria (capital Old Dongola), and southernmost was Alodia (capital Soba).
-King Silky of Nobatia defeated the Blemmyes and recorded his victory in a Greek language inscription carved in the wall of the temple of Talmis (modern Kalabsha) around 500 AD.
+King Silko of Nobatia defeated the Blemmyes and recorded his victory in a Greek language inscription carved in the wall of the temple of Talmis (modern Kalabsha) around 500 AD.